Destin High Applied Cybersecurity · CTE Pathway

 Azure AI Fundamentals AI Foundation

-Why this stack — Every certification listed is on the 2025–26 Florida CAPE Industry Certification Funding List (Information Technology cluster).
-Security+ specifically is on the Department of Defense's 8570.01-M approved certifications list.
+Why this stack — Every certification listed is on the Florida CAPE Industry Certification Funding List (Information Technology cluster; 2026–27 list adopted under Rule 6A-6.0576).
+Security+ specifically is a DoD 8140-approved baseline certification (the framework that replaced DoD 8570).
 Each cert generates state FEFP funding for the school when earned.

 05